 Invite local friends and neighbours over for a traditional Christmas meal from your own county.
 They will appreciate your hospitality and the experience.
 Perhaps, in return, they will invite you for “æbleskiver and gløgg” or a traditional “julefrokost” next year.

 Extend your Christmas sprit to foreigners.
 Many expats are sat alone and feel lonely and vulnerable this time a year so putting an invitation on the local Facebook group or inviting your expats friends to invite their friends for a pot luck Christmas meal will enhance everyone’s experience.
 Again, you may make new friends.

-Depending on your line of work and private situation, you might also volunteer to cover the Christmas shifts at work to allow your colleagues to be home with their family.
+Depending on your line of work and private situation, you might also volunteer to cover the Christmas shifts at work allowing your colleagues to be at home with their family.
 That way, you might feel less lonely compared to sitting on your own and it will allow you to take holiday at a time which suits your needs better.
 No doubt, your colleagues will be grateful.